Variable star: Stellar spots

-These stars rotate extremely rapidly (~100 km/s at the equator); hence they are ellipsoidal in shape.
+These stars rotate extremely rapidly for an evolved star (~100 km/s at the equator); hence they are ellipsoidal in shape.
 They are (apparently) single giant stars with spectral types G and K and show strong chromospheric emission lines.
-Examples are FK Com, V1794 Cygni and UZ Librae.
+Examples of this rare class are FK Com, V1794 Cygni and YY Mensae.
 A possible explanation for the rapid rotation of FK Comae stars is that they are the result of the merger of a (contact) binary.